Last Updated on 10/02/2026

 New Guilds

-The process of forming a new Livery Company is overseen by the Court of Aldermen (the Court).
-Initially the potential new company seeks to form a Guild.
-Having successfully achieved...
+The process of forming a new Livery Company is overseen by the Court of Aldermen (“the Court”).
+The first step for any aspiring organisation is to establish itself as a Guild.
+Once...

 Other Membership Classes

-Livery Companies vary greatly in the range of membership classes that they maintain.
-Typical additional membership classes beyond that of Liverymen and Freemen and Apprentices are: Senior Freeman: A Former...
+Livery Companies vary considerably in the range of membership classes they maintain.
+In addition to the traditional categories of Liverymen and Freemen and Apprentices are, many Companies offer additional classes...

 The Role of the Liveryman